isgulkov/rsa-prep/README.md

   - leading zeroes are not allowed, so the current number's most significant digit can always be accessed as `chunks.back()` or `chunks[chunks.size() - 1]`.

-> **TODO**: eliminate all the `is_neg ? -1 : 0` stuff by storing `int sign` instead of `bool is_neg`?
-The memory overhead will be the same due to alignment by `vector`'s `size_t` fields, the computation most likely same as well
+> **TODO**: use a smaller or larger type for `sign` (it takes 8 bytes right now anyway)
+>
+> **TODO**: if it's smaller than `size_t`, put it at the end so theoretically something smaller than it can be aligned after the object?
+>
+> **TODO**: benchmark `int`-signed implementation against `bool`-signed one

-Note that for the number zero a unique representation, — `{ .is_neg=false, chunks={} }`, — is enforced.
-All other possibilities are illegal (i.e. invalid states of the `intbig_t` objects).
+Note that the number zero has a unique representation: `{ .sign=0, chunks={} }`.
+All other "zero-valued" states are invalid.

-If the `std::vector` is replaced with own implementation, a common trick ([GMP](https://gmplib.org/repo/gmp/file/gmp-6.1.0/gmp-h.in#l157), [CPython](https://github.com/python/cpython/blob/e42b705188271da108de42b55d9344642170aa2b/Include/longintrepr.h#L73)) is to make the size field of the "vector" signed and in the sign of it store the number's sign, thus eliminating the need for the separate `bool` field.
+If the `std::vector` is replaced with own implementation, a common trick ([GMP](https://gmplib.org/repo/gmp/file/gmp-6.1.0/gmp-h.in#l157), [CPython](https://github.com/python/cpython/blob/e42b705188271da108de42b55d9344642170aa2b/Include/longintrepr.h#L73)) is to make the size field of the "vector" signed and in the sign of it store the number's sign, thus eliminating the need for the separate `sign` field.

-Not all dynamic arrays explicitly store their size, though (e.g. `std::vector` doesn't), and it's unclear whether this would bring any performance benefits.
+Not all dynamic arrays explicitly store their size, though (e.g. most `std::vector` implementations don't), and it's unclear whether this would bring any benefits other than save a couple bytes of memory (which for our application are irrelevant).

-> **TODO**: put the bool at the end so theoretically something smaller than 8 bytes can be put after the object?

 > **TODO**: Find the value for passing into `chunks.reserve()` that will allow 4096-bit modular operations with no further reallocations.
 >